Version 2.0 4th April 2019

 1.7.
 Security breach – We will communicate with contacts or clients should we have a security breach.

-2. Bulk emailing to the PCF contact list
+2. Bulk emailing to the Marine Energy Wales contact list

 2.1.
-Introduction – We write a PCF E-Newsletter in order to keep you up to date with work being carried out across our projects as well as other relevant coastal news.
-You currently receive our newsletters because you are a member of PCF, you are a project stakeholder or you have attended one of our events.
+Introduction – We write a monthly Marine Energy Wales E-Newsletter to keep subscribers up to date with latest industry news, innovations and job opportunities across the sector.
 In order to do this we use MailChimp, a white listed emailing system (with an unsubscribe option on every email), and a consent based, opt-in policy.